CSE232-MSU/CSE232/syllabus.md

 - Recommended (but not required) textbook:
     - [C++ Primer, 5th Ed. by Lippman, Lajoie, Moo.](https://www.amazon.com/C-Primer-Stanley-B-Lippman-ebook/dp/B0091I7FEQ/ref=sr_1_1?dchild=1&keywords=C%2B%2B+Primer%2C+5th+Ed.+by+Lippman%2C+Lajoie%2C+Moo&qid=1606009208&sr=8-1) ISBN-13: 978-0321714114
-- You must have a device capable of running Zoom.
+- You must have a desktop or labptop device capable of running Zoom and screensharing.
+- You must have a phone or tablet capable of running Zoom with a camera that can show your workspace while taking exams.
 - You must have a consistent internet connection for streaming video through Zoom, and watching lecture videos.

 ### Lectures